 You need to check the condenser coils for dirt and debris.
 Remember to turn the power off to the unit before washing the coils.
 The compressor and the condenser coils work together.
 The compressor sends the coils hot gas and the coils remove the heat from that gas.
 The condenser and the compressor work together to make the air conditioner function properly.

 You should check the condenser air flow.
-You need to make sure the condenser fan motor is working properly and turning at the proper RPM’s.
-Designed air flow is important for the condenser coils.
+It is necessary to make sure the condenser fan motor is working properly and turning at the proper RPM’s.
+Designed airflow is important for the condenser coils.
 If the condenser fan motor is not working at all the AC will not function properly.
 Therefore, it is possible could cause severe problems and damage the system.

 Condenser - Essential Component

-The condenser is an essential component and if the condenser has problems the air conditioner will not function properly.
-The condenser is most likely the component where you will find problems.
+A condenser is an essential component and if the condenser has problems the air conditioner will not function properly.
+A condenser is most likely the component where you will find problems.